stanford-web-security/assign1/src/SOLUTIONS.md

 # 1. A Truly Disruptive Startup

 ```
-TODO: Replace this with your solution.
+TODO: Replace this with your attack input.
 ```

 # 2. No Script Allowed

 ```
-TODO: Replace this with your solution.
+TODO: Replace this with your attack input.
 ```

 # 3. One More Time, Like You Mean It

 ```
-TODO: Replace this with your solution.
+TODO: Replace this with your attack input.
 ```

 # 4. An Open-and-Shut Case

 ```
-TODO: Replace this with your solution.
+TODO: Replace this with your attack input.
 ```

 # 5. Time to Mix Things Up

 ```
-TODO: Replace this with your solution.
+TODO: Replace this with your attack input.
 ```

 # 6. A Picture is Worth a Thousand Words

 ```
-TODO: Replace this with your solution.
+TODO: Replace this with your attack input.
 ```

 # 7. Between a Rock And a Hard Place

 ```
-TODO: Replace this with your solution.
+TODO: Replace this with your attack input.
 ```

 # 8. Angle of Death